 With this in mind, Figure 4.5 shows the distribution of total education spending per student aged 16-18 across local authorities in England in 2023-24, combining all colleges and all sixth forms.
 This is shown relative to the national average and before application of the area cost adjustment, in order to abstract from differences in funding purely driven by differences in salary costs.
-It is based on the location of the college or grouping that students attend, so may reflect travel of students across local authorities (both in large cities and in more rural areas).
-Many colleges have merged or have campuses across multiple sites, with funding and student numbers only counted for the lead institution or head office.
-This can lead to high numbers of
+It is based on students attending individual settings, so may reflect travel of students across local authorities (both in large cities and in more rural areas).
+This is also slightly different from Figure 4.1 as we must use headcounts rather than full-time-equivalents.